-Despite the famous nightlife and mouth-watering cuisine, Zante's biggest draw is probably its profusion of golden beaches.
-Almost all of the main resort towns - Laganas, Kalamaki, Argassi and Tsilivi - have their own splendid stretches of sand served by a clutch of beach bars and kiosks offering rental of all manner of beach gear.
+Despite the famous nightlife and mouth-watering cuisine, the biggest draw for cheap holidays to Zante is probably its profusion of golden beaches.
+Almost all of the main resort towns – Laganas, Kalamaki, Argassi and Tsilivi – have their own splendid stretches of sand served by a clutch of beach bars and kiosks offering rental of all manner of beach gear.
 Watersports enthusiasts can head to Agios Nikolaos on the northern coast, where there is also ample opportunity for scuba diving and snorkelling.
-Here are a handful of the more highly recommended places to soak up some of the sun from around the island.
+Here are a handful of the more highly recommended places to soak up some of the sun on your Zante holidays.

 Perched in front of the main nightlife hub of the island, Laganas is predictably popular with British tourists and thrives during the summer.
 Though watersports are severely restricted, beach games are certainly not and you’ll more than likely end up chasing a ball around the sand if you opt to visit here.

 Though not as boisterous as neighbouring Laganas, Kalamaki is still a hugely popular destination, particularly so with families and couples.
 The ample stretch of sand allows for plenty of room for sunbathers, and as with Laganas, watersports are restricted due to its location in the marine park.
 The flight path of aeroplanes overhead makes for an exhilarating if ear-splitting spectacle.

 Along with Kalamaki and Laganas, Argassi is probably the closest beach to the airport, meaning it sees its fair share of tourism too.
 The beach is a mix of sand and shingle and is well set up to cater for the influx of holidaymakers that hit the kilometre-long shores every summer.